AWARE: Audio Watermarking with Adversarial Resistance to Edits: AWARE: Method

 \section{AWARE: Method}

-\textbf{Watermark Embedding.} Embedding is carried out in the time-frequency (TF) domain, a standard and effective setting for audio watermarking.
+\textbf{Watermark Embedding.} Embedding is carried out in the time-frequency (TF) domain, a standard setting for audio watermarking.
+We modify magnitudes under perceptual constraints and preserve the original phase for reconstruction (iSTFT).
 The complete procedure is outlined in Algorithm \ref{alg:aware}.

 Let $x \in \mathbb{R}^T$ be a waveform and let $\lvert \mathrm{STFT}(x)\rvert\in\mathbb{R}_{\ge 0}^{F \times U}$ denote its short-time Fourier transform (STFT) magnitude, with frequency bins $f\in[0,\dots,F-1]$ and time frames $u\in[0,\dots,U-1]$.
-We restrict perturbations to an audible midband $\mathcal{F}=\{f : f_\ell \le f \le f_h\}$ with $f_\ell=500~\text{Hz}$ and $f_h=4000~\text{Hz}$ to avoid removal by low/high-pass filters.
+We restrict perturbations to an audible midband $\mathcal{F}=\{f : f_\ell \le f \le f_h\}$ with $f_\ell=1000~\text{Hz}$ and $f_h=4000~\text{Hz}$ to avoid removal by low/high-pass filters.

 Phase-domain watermark embedding is avoided due to human hearing being largely insensitive to changes in phase, which allows for low-audibility phase manipulations that effectively erase the mark.
-Accordingly, we modify magnitudes under perceptual constraints and preserve the original phase for reconstruction (iSTFT).

-We denote $w$ as a watermark of $N$ bits, and $D$ represents a randomly initialized detector with frozen weights that maps a TF magnitude representation of $x$ to $\left(-1,+1\right)^{N}$.
-Watermark bits are encoded antipodally as $\tilde{w}\in\{-1,+1\}^{N}$.
+We denote $w$ as a watermark of $N$ bits encoded antipodally as $\tilde{w}\in\{-1,+1\}^{N}$.
 This centers targets at zero, yields balanced gradients, and pairs naturally with margin-based objectives and sign decoding, unlike $\{0,1\}$ coding which pushes scores towards probability bounds and can hinder optimization.
+In our embedding procedure, the detector $D$ is randomly initialized and its weights are kept frozen throughout optimization. $D$ maps a TF magnitude representation of $x$ to $\left(-1,+1\right)^{N}$ and that provides gradients for the adversarial embedding process.

 The embedding procedure minimizes a \emph{push loss} objective that drives the detector toward accurate and confident bipolar decisions on the target bits (increasing the margin to $\pm 1$).
 Let $M=\lvert \mathrm{STFT}(x)\rvert$ be the STFT magnitude, and let $\Delta$ be a magnitude perturbation supported on $\mathcal{F}$.
 The detector prediction is $y = D(M+\Delta)\in\left(-1, +1\right)^N$.
 Optimization objective is given by: